 Other things you can do to prevent mould and damp are:

 - hang washing outside, and make sure everything’s dry before putting it away

 - leave wardrobes slightly open and pull beds and furniture away from walls so they can breathe

 - keep the shower curtain hanging inside the shower or bath so water doesn’t drip on the floor, and wash the curtain every few weeks

 - use an electric heater rather than un-flued portable gas heaters (gas heaters expel water as the gas burns)

 Remove mould as soon as it appears

 Use a clean sponge or cloth when washing off mould and rinse it often to reduce the risk of it spreading.
-Wear gloves when washing it away.
+Remember to the wear the necessary safety equipment such as gloves, eye protection and an appropriate safety mask when handling cleaning chemicals and when washing the mould away.